csc-training/geocomputing/python/puhti/README.md

 * Jupyter opens up in the browser
 * Open folder with the exercise files from the left browser panel `/scratch/project_200xxxx/cscusername>/geocomputing/python/puhti` and find the file ending with `.ipynb`.
 Execute each code cell one after the other with `shift` +`enter`.

+Jupyter is nice for prototyping and testing, however if we want to use this process as part of a larger script, or make it possible to more easily adapt the script to run on other files or calculate other vegetation indices, we need to generalize it.
+This means for example to put parts into functions so that they can be reused.
+You can find one such cleaned up and generalized script in `01_serial/single_core_example.py`.
+Let's take a look at how it differs and what we can do with it.

 ### Visual Studio Code

 With Visual Studio Code you can also just run parts of the script.